veezus/veezus.github.io/index.md

 passionate about.
 During my time at Hashrocket I was known as the guy who'd take on brownfield projects no one else wanted.
-Two mantras keep me sane through any low-quality codebase: "do not stare directly into the code" and "leave it better than you found it".
+Two mantras keep me sane through any low-quality codebase: "do not stare directly into the code" and "leave it better than you found it."

 **Ruby** is the language I use the most these days.
 I was reinvigorated upon discovering Ruby; I love writing code that reads like natural English and